How to build a website like Amazon without coding

 The platform is bridging the gap between brick-and-mortar galleries and the digital world and wants to make buying art more accessible.

-The founder Wright Harvey didn't have the technical know-how to build a marketplace website, but that didn't stop him from launching and growing Sugarlift.
+The founder, Wright Harvey, didn’t have the technical know-how to build a marketplace website, but that didn’t stop him from launching and growing Sugarlift.

-Learn more about Wright and Sugarlift here.
+Learn more about how Wright built Sugarlift.

 Talk about a niche marketplace!